 For the purposes of our play session with the kit though we focused on the character of the Good Shepherd.
 I told my toddler that the Good Shepherd comes to find the sheep whenever they need him and we then spent the rest of the time with the sheep ending up lost in various places and the shepherd coming to find them and help them home.
 At one point we discovered that the sheep had names and that the Good Shepherd knew their names and would call out to them when he came to find them – a lovely touch that was led by my toddler!
 We then read the story of the Good Shepherd in one of our children’s bibles.

 The Good Shepherd has become a favourite story and a favourite game and I think it really gets to the essence of the story in a really easy, child led way.
 For us, we really want to share the important part of our spiritual lives and faith as parents that God is always there for us and comes to find us when we lose our way.
 But you and your child may draw other ideas of you own, perhaps ideas about helping, or family, or what it means to be a loyal person who supports others.
 How much more meaningful is it for a child to think about these ideas through play rather than it being simply announced to them by an adult in an abstract way?

-I’m hoping to do a video soon of how I might share this story with young children but meanwhile do let me know if there are any questions and I hope it might be something you feel confident to pick up and have a go with in your home!
+I now have a video of me telling this story so do check this out and let me know if there are any questions.
+I hope it might be something you feel confident to pick up and have a go with in your home!